DebbieGillespie/ansible_presentation/README.md

 As we began to discuss, we found we also needed ways to:

-- Show the Queue to people waiting<!-- .element: class="fragment" data-fragment-index="1" -->
+- Show the Queue to people waiting
-- Get preferred names from SalesForce<!-- .element: class="fragment" data-fragment-index="2" -->
+- Get preferred names from SalesForce
-- Maintain our oAuth credentials with SalesForce<!-- .element: class="fragment" data-fragment-index="3" -->
+- Maintain our oAuth credentials with SalesForce
-- Release new versions of the Ember applications<!-- .element: class="fragment" data-fragment-index="4" -->
+- Release new versions of the Ember applications
-- Tell the Kiosks when One Stop is closed<!-- .element: class="fragment" data-fragment-index="5" -->
+- Tell the Kiosks when One Stop is closed
-- Prevent malicious users from running their own kiosks<!-- .element: class="fragment" data-fragment-index="6" -->
+- Prevent malicious users from running their own kiosks
-- Get configuration data quickly from SalesForce<!-- .element: class="fragment" data-fragment-index="7" -->
+- Get configuration data quickly from SalesForce
-- Receive updates about students being called to the desk<!-- .element: class="fragment" data-fragment-index="8" -->
+- Receive updates about students being called to the desk

 Note:
 - Think back to that demo.